Quantum density estimation with density matrices: Application to quantum anomaly detection: Abstract

 \section{Abstract}

-This article presents a novel classical-quantum anomaly detection model based on the expected values of density matrices and a new data embedding called adaptive Fourier features.
-The method works by estimating a probability density function of training data and classifying new samples as anomalies if they lie below a certain probability density threshold.
-As a core subroutine, we present a new method to estimate the expected value of a density matrix based on its spectral decomposition on a quantum computer.
-The anomaly detection model is tested with pure and mixed states and both adaptive and random Fourier features on a synthetic data set for density estimation and on a widely used data set for anomaly detection; results show the superior performance of adaptive Fourier features for density estimation and anomaly detection, and of mixed states for density estimation.
-An important finding of this work is to show that it is possible to perform anomaly detection with high performance on noise intermediate-scale quantum computers.
-Code and experiments are available at \url{https://github.com/diegour1/QuantumAnomalyDetection}.
+Density estimation is a central task in statistics and machine learning.
+This problem aims to determine the underlying probability density function that best aligns with an observed data set.
+Some of its applications include statistical inference, unsupervised learning, and anomaly detection.
+Despite its relevance, few works have explored the application of quantum computing to density estimation.
+In this article, we present a novel quantum-classical density matrix density estimation model, called Q-DEMDE, based on the expected values of density matrices and a novel quantum embedding called quantum Fourier features.
+The method uses quantum hardware to build probability distributions of training data via mixed quantum states.
+As a core subroutine, we propose a new algorithm to estimate the expected value of a mixed density matrix from its spectral decomposition on a quantum computer.
+In addition, we present an application of the method for quantum-classical anomaly detection.
+We evaluated the density estimation model with quantum random and quantum adaptive Fourier features on different data sets on a quantum simulator and a real quantum computer.
+An important result of this work is to show that it is possible to perform density estimation and anomaly detection with high performance on present-day quantum computers.